Boulton Carbon Company: History

 In 1886, former Brush Electric Company Superintendent/General Manager Washington H. Lawrence led a group of investors (including Myron T. Herrick, James Parmelee and Webb Hayes) in buying a controlling interest in the Boulton Carbon Company.
 Lawrence reorganized it as the National Carbon Company, serving as its president until his death in 1900.
-Under the leadership of Lawrence, National went from a successful local carbon company to the dominate carbon company in the United States.
+Under the leadership of Lawrence, National went from a successful local carbon company to the dominant carbon company in the United States.
 National Carbon was one of the founding members of the Union Carbide & Carbon Company in 1917.

 After being bought out by Washington Lawrence in 1886, W. H. Boulton went on to form a new carbon company, which he again called the Boulton Carbon Company (later known as the Boulton-Standard Carbon Company).
 Following the Carbon Bust in 1887, he was able to form an independent carbon syndicate called the Standard Carbon Company, which was headquartered in Cleveland.
 The syndicate was formed from the Boulton-Standard Carbon Company, the Cleveland Carbon Company, and the Crystal Carbon Company.
 In 1888, Boulton was fired by the company's board of directors at a lively board meeting.
 He then tried to form another Boulton Carbon Company (with a new factory located at Lake and Belden Streets in Cleveland), but was eventually stopped by a lawsuit brought by his fellow board members at Standard Carbon.

 Left destitute from his struggles with the Standard Carbon Co., Boulton left Cleveland and settled in Buffalo.
 By 1890, along with P. C. Hoddick, he started the Black Rock Carbon Company in Buffalo, New York.
 In 1891, Boulton entered another carbon related position as the superintendent of the Aluminum Carbon Company, with offices at Room 69 of the Coal and Iron Exchange in Buffalo, and a factory at Lancaster, New York.
 By 1894, he had formed the Boulton & Crown Carbon Company with a factory on 17th Street in North Tonawanda, New York.
 That factory closed, reportedly due to poor quality product, in the spring of 1896.
 For a brief time in 1896, Boulton went to work for the Prudential Life Insurance Company to make ends meet.

 In August 1896, his second eldest son, Frank, died of a sunstroke.
 Destitute and now despondent from the death of his son, Boulton attempted to commit suicide on September 9, 1896, with a combination of a morphine overdose and chloroform.
 The attempt happened in Prospect Park in Buffalo.
 When found by the police, Boulton had a note in his pocket that read: "I have swallowed 20 grains of morphine and have put myself to sleep with chloroform.
 If I ever wake up again, I will cut my throat with a razor that I have in my pocket, as I am determined to commit suicide.
 P.S. – If anyone finds me before I am dead, I hope that they will not bring me back to consciousness, as I don't want to live."
 There is no information available on W. H. Boulton after that date.